35 Years Ago: ‘Born in the U.S.A.’ Transforms Bruce Springsteen

 For most of his life, Springsteen had stayed away from making his political views known.
 The exceptions were a benefit for George McGovern in 1972 -- before he was famous -- and the "No Nukes" concert at Madison Square Garden in 1979.
 But now he had no choice but to enter the fray.

 Two days later, during a concert in Pittsburgh, Springsteen said, “The President was mentioning my name the other day, and I kinda got to wondering what his favorite album must've been.
 I don't think it was the Nebraska album.
 I don't think he's been listening to this one.”
 He then performed ‘Johnny 99,’ which is about a laid-off auto worker who gets drunk and goes on a crime spree.

 The campaign of the Democratic nominee, Walter Mondale, seized on the moment by claiming that the former vice president had Springsteen’s endorsement.
 When the Springsteen camp issued a denial, Mondale retracted.
 Springsteen wouldn’t openly become involved in presidential politics until 2004.

-Still, it made perfect sense for both candidates to get Springsteen’s approval.
+Still, it made sense for both candidates to get Springsteen’s approval.
 After all, the recently concluded Summer Olympics in Los Angeles had been a blowout for the American athletes – mostly due to the boycott of the majority of the Eastern Bloc countries – and jingoism was rampant.
-With both candidates looking for symbols that uniquely defined America, they only needed to look as far the t-shirt-and-Levi’s-wearing man who posed in front of the flag.
+With both candidates looking for symbols that defined America, they only needed to look as far the T-shirt-and-Levi’s-wearing man who posed in front of the flag.

 But that show in Pittsburgh introduced a new element into the Springsteen live experience.
 He donated $10,000 to a local food bank that had been established to provide food to steelworkers who had lost their jobs.
 To this day, Springsteen partners with food banks wherever he plays, giving them table space in arenas, informing the crowd of their work and making his own contribution.